-If you like history and like to look at amazing things from the past, visiting a palace is a must do in every city you visit!
+If you like history and like to look at amazing things from the past, visiting a palace is a must-do in every city you visit!
 But which to choose?
-The Dolmabahçe or Topkapi palace in Istanbul?
+The Dolmabahçe or Topkapi palaces in Istanbul?

 The largest palace in Turkey, the Dolmabahçe palace is situated between the Golden Horn and the Sea of Marmara. the sultans used it as a palace between 1856 to 1887 and 1909 to 1922.
 This makes it a far more modern palace and it was very European orientated.

 Located in the Beşiktas district, the palace can only be visited on a guided tour.
 This is included in the entry fee.
-I visited the Dolmabahçe palace with a tour and we were given very little time.
+I visited the Dolmabahçe Palace on a tour and we were given very little time.
 I would have loved to stay longer because I loved the palace.

 The garden surrounding the Dolmabahçe palace is also a real treat.
 Icons are the clock tower and the impressive gates.